-Details of how the Directors have engaged with the Company's key stakeholders is set out in the corporate responsibility report on pages 16 to 23.
+Details of how the Directors have engaged with the Company's key stakeholders is set out in the corporate responsibility report on pages 22 to 29.

 The Board believes that the maintenance of good relations with both institutional and retail shareholders is important for the long-term prospects of the Group.
 The Board receives feedback on the views of shareholders from its corporate broker and the Property Advisor.
 Through this process the Board seeks to monitor the views of shareholders and to ensure an effective communication programme.
 The Board seeks to utilise stakeholder communication to inform them of the decisions that the Company takes, whether about the products or services it provides, or about its strategic direction, its long-term health, and the society in which it operates.
 The Board agrees that stakeholder engagement strengthens the business and promotes its long-term success to the benefit of stakeholders and shareholders alike.
-As set out in more detail on pages 16 to 23 of the strategic report, during the period, the Company engaged with shareholders in relation to the change to the Company's strategy as a result of Mietendeckel, the share buyback programme and the change to the Articles of Association to clarify that a continuation vote will be put to shareholders at the 2020 Annual General Meeting.
+As set out in more detail on pages 22 to 29 of the strategic report, during the period, the Company engaged with shareholders in relation to the change to the Company's strategy as a result of Mietendeckel, the share buyback programme and the change to the Articles of Association to clarify that a continuation vote will be put to shareholders at the 2020 Annual General Meeting.

-The Chair is open to discussions on governance and strategy with major Shareholders and the other Directors are provided with the opportunity to attend these meetings.
-For further details regarding these meetings see the corporate responsibility committee report on pages 49 to 50.
+The Chair is open to discussions on governance and strategy with major shareholders and the other Directors are provided with the opportunity to attend these meetings.
+For further details regarding these meetings see the Corporate Responsibility Committee report on page 39.